Episode 282

 This was a parent who not only failed to protect, but often directly exposed them to traumatic experiences.

-After living through that trauma, this same parent deterred her children from seeking mental health services.
+After living through that trauma, This same parent deterred her children from seeking mental health services.
+Perhaps Jennifer was set up to fail from the very start.

 In September of 2007, about seven months after the tragic murders, 30-year-old Jennifer Kukla went to trial for two counts of first-degree murder.